RussTheAerialist/russellhay-landing/content/rental/_index.md

 sewing, soldering, and other "maker" type activities.
 The shed in the backyard will be turned into a woodshop for dust-generating processes.

+## Accessibility Information

+The house is a multistory house and the bedroom for rent is on the upper floor.
+The stairwell is a narrow stairwell as was normal in the 1910s when this house was built.
+The stairs to the basement are open, but missing safety rails currently.

 # The Room

 ![room](/house/1448085_2_2.jpg)